Rose Medical Practice140 Fitzwilliam StreetHuddersfield, HD1 5PUTel: 01484 500921

 We do not have the facility to provide Foreign Language Interpreters and would ask that you bring someone to accompany you who can interpret.
 For some appointments, the clinician may be able to make use of a telephone interpreter service but this is not suitable for all types of consultation.
 Sign Language Interpreters can be arranged to accompany you to your appointment.
 We are able to book these for you with a minimum of 2 days notice.

-Our experienced Practice Nurses run several clinics in-house and cater for; Diabetes, Phlebotomy (blood tests), Asthma, COPD, ECG, Heart Disease, Contraception, Cervical Smears, Ear Syringing, Vitamin Injections, Holiday Vaccinations and advice, Child Immunisations, Pregnancy Testing, Lump & Bump Removal, Internal Examinations, Weight Management, Sexually Transmitted Disease testing, Well Man & Well Woman MOTs, Seasonal Vaccinations, Wound Management, Ring Pessary changes, 24hr Blood Pressure monitoring and more.
+Our experienced Practice Nurses run several clinics in-house and cater for; Diabetes, Phlebotomy (blood tests), Asthma, COPD, ECG, Heart Disease, Contraception, Cervical Cytology, Ear Syringing, Vitamin Injections, Holiday Vaccinations and advice, Child Immunisations, Pregnancy Testing, Lump & Bump Removal, Internal Examinations, Weight Management, Sexually Transmitted Disease testing, Well Man & Well Woman MOTs, Seasonal Vaccinations, Wound Management, 24hr Blood Pressure monitoring and more.

 Please book through reception and let them know which clinic you require so they can assign the appropriate clinician, appointment time and length.